sheng-liang/rio/docs/README.md

 # Access your domain
 ```

-Note: By default Rio will automatically configure Letsencrypt HTTP-01 challenge to provision certs for your publicdomain.
-This needs you to install rio on standard ports.
+Note: By default Rio will automatically configure Letsencrypt HTTP-01 challenge to provision certs for your public domain.
+This requires you to install rio on standard ports.
 If you are install rio with svclb or hostport mode, try `rio install --http-port 80 --https-port 443`.

-##### Using Riofile
+### Using Riofile

-###### Riofile example

-Rio allows you to define a file called `Riofile`. `Riofile` allows you define rio services, configmap is a friendly way with `docker-compose` syntax.
+Rio works with standard Kubernetes YAML files.
+Rio additionally supports a more user-friendly `docker-compose`-style config file called `Riofile`. `Riofile` allows you define rio services, apps, routes, external services, configmap, and secrets.

-For example, to define a nginx application with conf
+For example, this is an example of an nginx application:

 ```yaml
 configs: